DeNA/mysql_rewinder/README.md

 MysqlRewinder.setup(db_configs, except_tables: except_tables)
 ```

+## Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/DeNA/mysql_rewinder.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/DeNA/mysql_rewinder/blob/trunk/CODE_OF_CONDUCT.md).

+## Code of Conduct

+Everyone interacting in the MysqlRewinder project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/DeNA/mysql_rewinder/blob/trunk/CODE_OF_CONDUCT.md).

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).